-Customer profiles (or buyer personas) are internal documents or infographics that contain semi-fictional descriptions of your business’s most loyal and profitable customers.
+Customer profiles (or buyer personas) are internal documents or infographics that contain semi-fictional descriptions of your brand’s most loyal and profitable customers.
 Customer profiles help you make decisions based on your ideal customer groups’ needs and desires.
-If the decision you’re making isn’t aligned with them, you’re at risk of losing out on revenue.
+If the decision you’re making isn’t aligned with them, your brand is at risk of losing out on revenue.

 Why you should create customer profiles

-Customer profiles take the guesswork out of your decision making.
+Customer profiles take the guesswork out of your brand choices.
 Here are a few specific areas of your business that customer profiles can exponentially improve:

 They guide your website design

-While it is important that your website represents your business, it is even more essential that your website caters to your target audience.
-Your website should not only fit your ideal customer’s aesthetic, but it should also fit their technology preferences – do they spend more time on a desktop or on their cellphone?
+While it is important that your website represents your brand, it is even more essential that your website caters to your target audience.
+Your website should not only fit your ideal customer’s aesthetic, but it should also fit their technology preferences.
+Do they spend more time on a desktop or on their cellphone?
 This will determine the level of mobile friendliness your website needs to achieve in order to decrease your website’s overall bounce rate and continue to attract potential customers.